-Original Effective Date: 03/01/2023 Current Effective Date: 12/01/2024
+Original Effective Date: 01/27/2003 Current Effective Date: 04/01/2025

-Applies to all products administered or underwritten by the Health Plan, unless otherwise provided in the applicable contract.
+Applies to all products administered or underwritten by Blue Cross and Blue Shield of Louisiana and its subsidiary, HMO Louisiana, Inc.(collectively referred to as the "Company"), unless otherwise provided in the applicable contract.
 Medical technology is constantly evolving, and we reserve the right to review and update Medical Policy periodically.